Money Tree Leaves Drooping? 7 Causes & Easy Fix!

 If the temperature levels drop below 40°F, the money tree will lose moisture and become dry.
 If the temperature levels drop further, it can even kill the plant.

 Fertilizers help to boost the growth of the plant by adding nutrition to the soil.
-However, you should be careful not to add excess fertilizers to the plant as it can cause drooping of leaves.
+However, you should be careful not to add excess fertilizers to the plant as it can cause the leaves to droop.

 You can use organic fertilizers as they don’t cause any harm to the plant.
-You can also opt for chemical fertilizers but ensure that they will not harm your plant.
+You can also opt for chemical fertilizers, but ensure they will not harm your plant.

 Also Read: Does Money Tree Need Fertilizer?
 (How Much, How Often & Best Pick)

-The money trees enjoy humidity as they are tropical plants, and do humidity during the winter season can cause drooping and falling of leaves.
+The money trees enjoy humidity as they are tropical plants, and humidity during winter can cause drooping and falling of leaves.

-Therefore, we need to find some ways to increase the moisture for the money tree during winter.
-There are various ways such as:
+Therefore, we need to find ways to increase the moisture of the money tree during winter.
+There are various ways, such as:

-• Please the money tree on a pebble tray.
-As the water will evaporate from the tree, it will add moisture around the money tree.
+- Please put the money tree on a pebble tray.
+As the water evaporates from the tree, it will add moisture around the money tree.

 Also Read: Should You Mist Money Tree?
 (Why, How Often & More)